 “You assign morality to an utterly amoral circumstance.”

 “There’s nothing amoral about genocide!
 How many people will die for your utopia!”

 “Well ... all of them in a manner of speaking.
 As many as it takes to restore the rightful state of things.
 Your concept of death, what you think you know, is a lie.
 You wanna talk about tyrants?
 Every tyrant starts from the fear of death, whether their pleasure is to starve you into servitude or make you kneel in worship.
 And without death, every tyrant will lose their power, just like that.
 The truth of it, like the Sun Kingdom itself, is beautiful, simple, and profound.
 Each soul that departs its body is but a trailblazer to the paradise that will soon come to pass for us all.
 Death is humanity's only real enemy, Dabriel.
 All the rest, we make for ourselves.”

 “And as long as I breathe, I’ll fight to stop you!”

 “Oh, please.
-Spare me the garish light of your self-righteous halo.
+Spare me the melodrama, alright?
 It embarrasses us both.
-The winds of change are shifting, sweeping aside the ruins of an Age of Ignorance.
-I am helping to restore what needs to be, and out of this chaos, a sublime peace will rise from the ashes.”
-The man appeared so suddenly regal, something innate he had suppressed as part of his stagecraft, and then he leaned a little closer to the Outrider.
+The winds of change are shifting, sweeping aside the ruins of an Age of Ignorance, and I’m helping to restore what needs to be.
+Out of this chaos, a sublime peace will rise from the ashes.”
+The man appeared suddenly regal, something innate he had suppressed as part of his stagecraft.
+Then he leaned a little closer.
 “The end is beginning.”